ALEX WALDER, COUNCILLOR HASTINGS HIGHLANDS

 In The Community

-Bridge: (cards not infrastructure): Still going strong, every Tuesday 1:00 PM in the Library.
+Let's Play Bridge: Still going strong, every Tuesday 1:00 PM in the Library.
 Always ready to welcome new players.
-Learn to play, improve your game or help some one to do so.
+Learn to play, improve your game or come to help others improve their game.